ericgonzalezs/SNP_CALLING_METHODS/README.md

 # SNP_CALLING_METHODS
-Here are some methods to call snps from illumina data and form pacbio HiFi data
+Here are some methods to call snps from illumina data, from pacbio HiFi data and from reference genomes alignments